 3. Consider a Co-founder

-You may not want to have a co-founder and thats fine, but have you considered it?
-You may not like the idea of sharing the profit or your idea but if you do consider a co-founder, then you have access to another skill-set that is different from your own.
-Also, people will view the business as more stable than what it potentially is, this could mean that youre more likely to have access to funding as the risk is more spread out than if you were alone.
+You may not want to have a co-founder and that's fine, but have you considered it?
+You may not like the idea of sharing the profit or your idea but if you do consider a co-founder, then you will have access to another skill-set that's different from your own.
+Also, people will view the business as more stable than what it potentially is; this could mean that you're more likely to have access to funding as the risk is more spread out than if you were alone.

 5. Assess the competition

-You may be trying to access a very crowded market, you need to look at what your competitors are doing and how theyre doing it.
-Then think to yourself How can I do it better?
-Also, if possible, try and get customer feedback from these competitors, see what theyre doing wrong and try not to make the same mistakes yourself.
+You may be trying to access a very crowded market, so you may need to look at what your competitors are doing and how they're doing it.
+Then think to yourself How can I do it better?"
+Also, if possible, try and get customer feedback from these competitors, see what they're doing wrong and try not to make the same mistakes yourself.

 6. Draw up a brief business plan

 It may seem obvious but can get overlooked when you have other priorities.
-It doesnt have to be anything fancy, just a simple idea of where the business is going over the course of the year and then how will you measure if the year has been a success.
+It doesn't have to be anything fancy, just a simple idea of where the business is going over the course of the year and how you will measure the success or failure of that year.
 This may be constantly evolving over the course of the business life as it becomes more defined.